Jackdm/Jackdm.github.io/_posts/2019-4-7-a-new-look.md

 In regards to this particular website, it was created as a fork from [https://github.com/chesterhow/tale](https://github.com/chesterhow/tale) and modified to fit what I need.
 If you care about the code check out [https://github.com/Jackdm/jackdm.github.io](https://github.com/Jackdm/jackdm.github.io).

+The reason the Direct Message LLC site is hosted on squarespace as opposed to also being on github is for consumer trust.
+By hosting on squarespace, consumers can know that their money is being handled by a trusted third party.

 Thanks for checking out my stuff, hope you like what I make.